MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 11. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper-right corner of the window to close it.

-12. Select the **Outlook** tab to return back to your email message.
+12. In your Edge browser, select the **Mail - Holly Dickson -Outlook** tab to return back to your email message.
 In the body of the message, under the text you added earlier, paste in the link to the shared document that you just copied to your clipboard.
 A link for the file named **ProtectedDocument1.docx** should appear.

 13. Select **Send**.

 14. A **Recipients can't access links** message should appear.
-This is due to the fact that you CC'd your personal email address in the email, but you don't have permission to access the document.
-Let's continue testing the permissions, so select **Send anyway**.
+This message is a result of Microsoft Entra ID Protection recognizing the fact that you included your personal email address in the email, which doesn't have permission to access the document.
+For the purpose of this lab test, select **Send anyway**.

 15. Select **Send**.